xJeevz/StockApp-nodejs/README.md

-# TweetApp-nodejs
+# StockApp-nodejs
-Twitter App made in NodeJs
+Stock Trader App made in NodeJs so install npm

-so install npm
+## Node.js modules used in this (install them)

-## Node.js modules used in this
+    "axios": "^0.27.2",
     "bcryptjs": "^2.4.3",
     "dotenv": "^16.0.1",
     "express": "^4.18.1",